Zaryob/moviepad/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Moviepad has 2 planned firebase cloud message.
+One of them sends a message at 13:30 every day.(After lunch) Another one sends a message at 20:00 every day.(After dinner) We think that these time slots are the perfect time for watching a movie.